-Netball is one of the core Commonwealth Games sports, so must be included in the sporting program of each Games.
-1998 was the first Commonwealth Games in which a netball competition was held, and has been included in all Games since.
+Netball is a popular Commonwealth Games sport.
+1998 was the first Commonwealth Games in which a netball competition was officially held, and has been included in all Games since.
+Prior 1998, there was a demonstration of netball (as was triathlon) at the 1990 Auckland Commonwealth Games.

 Australia and New Zealand fought out every gold medal match from 1998 to 2014, with Australia ahead 3-2.
 The evenness of the two nations was highlighted by the final in 2010, which had to go into double overtime before New Zealand finally won.